 One of the following sanctions is imposed when it is determined that there has been a violation of the Honor Code.
-All students will also complete a program of remediation outlined below.
+All students will also complete a program of remediation outlined in the following section.

-- the final grade in the course lowered one letter grade; - a zero on the related assignment; - an F in the course; - suspension from the College for one term, excluding summer, and an F in the course in a graderelated offense; - dismissal from the College, and an F in the course in a grade-related offense; - In a case related to Cultural Enrichment credit, the addition of five (5) credits required for graduation.
-This does not disqualify the possible sanction of suspension or expulsion.
+- A maximum of half (1/2) credit on the related assignment at the discretion of the professor - A zero on the related assignment - The final grade in the course lowered by one letter grade - An F in the course - Suspension from the College for one term, excluding summer, in a grade-related offense - Suspension from the College for one term, excluding summer, and an F in the course in a grade-related offense - Dismissal from the College and an F in the course in a grade-related offense - Revocation of a degree